 Conference of Chancery Judges selects officers

-Tenth District Chancellor M. Ronald Doleac of Hattiesburg was elected chair of Mississippi’s Conference of Chancery Judges on Oct.
-26 at the Fall Trial and Appellate Judges Conference in Jackson.
+Chancellor Lawrence Primeaux of Meridian was elected chair of Mississippi’s Conference of Chancery Judges on Oct.
+25 at the Fall Trial and Appellate Judges Conference in Jackson.

-Chancellor Lawrence Primeaux of Meridian was elected vice-chair, and Chancellor Robert Q. Whitwell of Oxford was elected secretary-treasurer of the Conference of Chancery Judges.
+Chancellor Haydn Roberts of Brandon was elected vice-chair, and Chancellor Robert Q. Whitwell of Oxford was re-elected secretary-treasurer of the Conference of Chancery Judges.

-Judicial conferences meet in April and October for continuing education training, and periodically at other times to discuss legal, procedural and judicial issues.
+Judicial conferences meet in April and October for continuing education training, and periodically during other times of the year to discuss legal, procedural and judicial issues.
 They make recommendations on issues affecting state courts.

-Judge Primeaux practiced law for two years in Memphis, then worked as an appeals officer for the U.S. Civil Service Commission in Atlanta for four years.
-He worked as managing attorney for the former East Mississippi Legal Services office 1978-1981.
+He practiced law for two years in Memphis, then worked as an appeals officer for the U.S. Civil Service Commission in Atlanta for four years.
+He was managing attorney for the former East Mississippi Legal Services office 1978-1981.
 He was in private law practice in Meridian for 25 years.
 He previously served as attorney for the city of Meridian, the Meridian Airport Authority, the Meridian Transportation Commission and the Meridian Civil Service Commission.

 He is a former president of the Lauderdale County Bar Association and former chairman of the State Charity Hospital Board.
 He served on the East Mississippi State Hospital Community Advisory Committee, and on the boards of directors of the Lauderdale County Group Home, St. Fancis Homes Inc., and Friendship Center.
 He is former president of United Way of Lauderdale County and of the Mental Health Association of Lauderdale County.
 He is a former director of the Meridian Rotary Club.